 5. BIO 337-2 / CH 368-1 / PHY 341-7: Research Methods.

 Students perform four independent inquiries and learn to combine skills from mathematics and science in order to solve research problems.
 This course meets the criteria for the following flags required for all undergraduate degrees at the University of Texas at Austin: Independent Inquiry, Writing, and Quantitative Reasoning.
 Click here for details.
 Much of the work generated in this course can be incorporated into the portfolio project.
 Students must appeal to register for this course a third time regardless of whether it was taken in BIO, CH, or PHY.

 Prerequisites: Students with upper-division standing may take Research Methods after Step 1 and Step 2.

 Faculty in History and Philosophy introduce students to the historical, social, and philosophical implications of mathematics and science through investigations of five significant episodes in science history.
 Faculty will also guide students on the use of material from this course in their on-going portfolio project.
 This course meets the criteria for a writing flag.

 Prerequisites: Students with upper-division standing may take Perspectives after Step 1 and Step 2.

 Students are immersed in the schools to prepare them to confidently assume a teaching position in the public schools.

-Petitions are required when: 1) students plan to take more than 1 course with EDC 650S and UTS 170 and 2) students have more than 1 content course remaining after their Apprentice Teaching semester.
+Petitions are required when: 1) students do not meet the GPA requirement 2) students intend to take 1 other course with EDC650S and UTS170.
 Under pre-approved circumstances, a student may take Perspectives with Apprentice Teaching.